Elastic Cloud and Elasticsearch

 8. (Optional) Set other options as needed for your environments.

 • Timeout: The number of seconds to wait for a log-forwarding request to complete, and attempt to reconnect the server if exceeded.
+If the timeout is exceeded, AxoRouter attempts to reconnect the destination.
 The default (0) is unlimited.
 For more details, see the AxoSyslog documentation.

 • Batch Lines: Number of lines sent to the destination in one batch.
 AxoRouter waits for this number of lines to accumulate and sends them off in a single batch.
 Increasing this number increases throughput as more messages are sent in a single batch, but also increases message latency.
 For more details, see the AxoSyslog documentation.